How does LifeSkills support careers education in Northern Ireland?

 How can LifeSkills support my school/college’s careers provision?

-If you lead and coordinate delivery of careers and employability across your organisation, this presentation and delivery notes are packed with useful insights and tips so you can deliver to colleagues in your school, to help them embed employability into their subjects and departments.
+If you lead and coordinate delivery of careers and employability across your organisation, this Delivering employability skills across your school presentation and delivery notes are packed with useful insights and tips.
+You can deliver this to colleagues in your school, to help them embed employability into their subjects and departments, and develop a consistent whole-school approach to preparing your young people for the future workplace.

 Furthermore, given the range of choices open to young people from key stage 4, with the flexibility that the Entitlement Framework[1] offers, access to high quality careers education, information, advice and guidance is more important than ever.
 LifeSkills content can help your school to meet the curriculum requirements that young people should be enabled to: